i-witness/i-witness.github.io/README.md

-# iWitness project
+# iWitness project website @ GitHub pages

-An anti-racist open-source project, aimed at developing countermeasures to police oppression.

-**MORE TO COME**
+Go to https://i-witness.github.io/ for a quick overview of the project,
+and to download an early pre-release version of the iWitness shortcut for iOS.

+This website is a placeholder while the *real thing* is under construction.